-After receiving the document(s) through due administrative procedures in the respective government, the respective country's JICA office (or Japanese Embassy) shall conduct screenings, and send the documents to the JICA Center in charge in Japan, which organizes this course.
-Selection shall be made by the JICA Center in consultation with CARD Secretariat based on submitted documents according to qualifications.
-The organization with intention to utilize the opportunity of this program will be highly valued in the selection.
+After receiving the documents through proper channels from your government, the JICA office (or the embassy of Japan) will conduct screenings, and then forward the documents to the JICA Center in Japan.
+Selection will be made by the JICA Center in consultation with CARD Secretariat

+.
+The applying organization with the best intention to utilize the opportunity of this program will be highly valued in the selection.